 3. Wear an Attractive Timepiece

 Sophisticated contemporary gentlemen will often wear smartwatches, but you don’t ever want to forget about the attractiveness of a traditional timepiece.
-Remember that watches always belong under the sleeve, which means that you don’t want something too thick.
-The reason for this is because anyone who wears a genuine gold or silver watch directly on the outside of their wrist looks like he’s trying too hard.
+Remember that watches always belong under the sleeve, which means you don’t like something too thick.
+This is because anyone who wears a genuine gold or silver watch directly on the outside of their wrist looks like he’s trying too hard.

 4. Accessorize with a Formal Pair of Glasses